mapbender/mapbender-documentation/en/functions/basic/map.rst

   ?visiblelayers=<serviceid>/<layerid>

-You may pass multiple such layers, seperated by comma.
+You may also pass multiple layers separated by comma.

 The layerid and serviceid values are specific to an application.
 You can get the layerid and serviceid in the specific application, namely in the